HISTORY OF THE CHRISTMAS TRUCE OF 1914: PEACE IN THE WWI TRENCHES

 “What appears from the winter fog and misery is a Christmas story, a fine Christmas story that is, in truth, the most faded and tattered of adjectives: inspiring.”

-A century and a half earlier, in America during the Revolutionary War German mercenary soldiers from Hesse, hired to fight for the British, were making merry during Christmas.
-The American soldiers under General George Washington took advantage of this to cross the Deleware River on Christmas night and surprise attack them on December 26, 1776, at the Battle of Trenton.
+A century and a half earlier, in America during the Revolutionary War, German mercenary soldiers from Hesse, hired to fight for the British, were making merry during Christmas.
+The American soldiers under General George Washington took advantage of this to cross the Delaware River on Christmas night and surprise attack them on December 26, 1776, at the Battle of Trenton.

-The War would continue for four years after the truce and claimed 10 million lives, until the armistice in November of 1918.
-In 2005, a slightly fictionalized version of the story was made into the movie called “Joyeux Noel.”
+The War would continue for four years after the truce and claimed 10 million lives until the armistice in November of 1918.
+In 2005, a slightly fictionalized version of the story was made into the movie “Joyeux Noel.”

-Recently the Sainsbury supermarket chain in the UK, in partnership with The Royal British Legion produced the following ad.
+In partnership with The Royal British Legion, the Sainsbury supermarket chain in the UK produced the following ad.
 Worth watching here.